Swift and precise diagnosis rescues 43-year-old Saudi woman from massive life-threatening blood clots

-(MENAFN- Watermelon Communications) Dubai – October 26, 2023: In a remarkable demonstration of medical excellence, a 43-year-old Saudi woman with severe breathing difficulties and critically low blood pressure was successfully treated for large blood clots forming in her leg, saving her life with a swift and precise treatment at Medcare Hospital Al Safa.
+(MENAFN- Aster DM Healthcare) Dubai – October 26, 2023: In a remarkable demonstration of medical excellence, a 43-year-old Saudi woman with severe breathing difficulties and critically low blood pressure was successfully treated for large blood clots forming in her leg, saving her life with a swift and precise treatment at Medcare Hospital Al Safa.

 The patient was diagnosed with Deep Vein Thrombosis (DVT), in her leg, which had led to bilateral Pulmonary Embolism (PE).
 DVT is the formation of blood clots in the deep veins of the leg.
 The clots can dislodge and travel to the lungs, causing PE.
 Both conditions are life-threatening, requiring quick and accurate diagnosis and treatment to restore normal respiratory and circulatory function.